 - Bachelor’s Degree: Pursuing a four-year degree can be excellent preparation for a cybersecurity job.
 Many employers will require a bachelor’s degree in computer science, information technology, engineering or a related discipline.
 Many also require specialized training, industry certifications and/or related work experience.

 - Master’s Degree: Mid-level and advanced cybersecurity specialist positions often require an advanced degree, as well as work experience.
-Employers may show preference to candidates holding a Master of Science in Information Assurance and Cybersecurity.
 An advanced degree typically takes an additional one to two years beyond the bachelor’s level.

 Military and government employers may also require security industry certifications and security clearances.
 Prospective employers may offer tuition assistance to help their employees obtain an advanced degree.